An official website of the United States government

 The OCC investigates, litigates, and takes enforcement actions to address unsafe or unsound banking practices and failures in compliance, including compliance with certain consumer protection laws.
 When warranted, the OCC refers potential criminal acts involving bank-affiliated parties to the U.S. Department of Justice and coordinates with other federal agencies on enforcement efforts involving banks.

-The number of formal enforcement actions taken against banks has generally declined since 2010, reflecting overall improvement in banks’ risk management practices and economic conditions.
+The number of formal enforcement actions taken against banks has generally declined since 2010, reflecting overall improvement in banks’ financial conditions.
+Oversight, compliance, and operational failures, however, have resulted in a number of significant enforcement actions in recent years.
+These enforcement actions address various risk management and compliance failures and continue to emphasize individual accountability.

 b Includes instances where multiple charters in a company are subject to the same enforcement action.